-enabled Enables or disables the client; this is useful, for example, to temporarily disable the client without removing it from the configuration.
+enabled Enables or disables certificate renewal for the client; this is useful, for example, for temporarily suspending without removing the client from the configuration.
 Default: on. key_type The type of private key algorithm for the certificate.
 Valid values: rsa, ecdsa.
-Default: ecdsa. key_bits Number of bits in the certificate key.
-Default: 256 for ecdsa, 2048 for rsa. email Optional email address for feedback; used when creating an account on the CA server. max_cert_size Specifies the maximum allowed size of a new certificate file in bytes to reserve space for a new certificate in shared memory.
-The more domains the certificate is requested for, the more space is required.
+Default: ecdsa. key_bits email Number of bits in the certificate key.
+Default: 256 for ecdsa, 2048 for rsa.
+Optional email address for feedback; used when creating an account on the CA server. max_cert_size Specifies the maximum allowed size of a new certificate file in bytes to reserve space for a new certificate in shared memory; the more domains the certificate is requested for, the more space is required.
 If a certificate already exists at startup but its size exceeds the value of max_cert_size, the max_cert_size value is dynamically increased to match the size of the existing certificate file.
 If the size of a renewed certificate exceeds max_cert_size, the renewal will fail with an error.
 Default: 8192. renew_before_exp Time before the certificate expires when certificate renewal should start.
-Default: 30d. retry_after_erro Time to retry when a certificate couldn't be obtained.
+Default: 30d. renew_on_load Specifies that the certificate should be forcibly renewed each time the configura- tion is loaded. retry_after_erro Time to retry when a certificate couldn't be obtained.
 If set to off, the client won't retry to obtain the certificate after a failure.
 Default: 2h. challenge Specifies the verification type for the ACME client.
 Allowed values: dns, http.
 Default: http. account_key Specifies the full path to a file containing a key in PEM format.
-This is useful if you want to use an existing account key instead of generating one automatically, or if you need to share a key between ACME clients.
-Supported key types include: • RSA keys with lengths that are multiples of 8, ranging from 2048 to 8192 bits. • ECDSA keys with lengths of 256, 384, or 521 bits.
+This is useful if you want to use an existing account key instead of generating one automatically, or if you need to use one key for multiple ACME clients.
+Supported key types: • RSA keys with lengths that are multiples of 8, ranging from 2048 to 8192 bits. • ECDSA keys with lengths of 256, 384, or 521 bits.
+When specifying the account_key parameter, make sure the key file actually exists.
+If the file is missing, Angie will attempt to create it at the specified path.
+Note that keys for ACME clients are created in the order the corresponding clients are mentioned in the configuration in acme_client, acme, or acme_hook directives.
+Therefore, if one client should use a key created for another, that other client must appear earlier in the configuration.
+Additionally, keys are only created for clients that have the enabled=on param- eter set.